Sampangi: Production

 The film is directed by Sana Yadireddy, who previously directed Pittala Dora (1996), Jai Bhajaranga Bhali (1997) and Bachelors (2000).
 Debutante Deepak, who came to Hyderabad to shoot for an advertisement, received the role after an audition.

 Soundtrack

 The music was composed by Ghantadi Krishna.

-Release and reception
+Reception

+A critic from Sify wrote, "Director Yadi Reddy and story writer Chalam has (sic.) managed to weave out a tender love story.
+Though the lead pair in the picture are newcomers, they have performed well.
+While Ranganath, Chalapathi Rao and Sangeetha steal the show.
+G. Krishna has composed some melodious music.
+For Yadi Reddy this is his fourth successful film".
+Sri of Telugucinema.com praised the film's music and cultural depiction but felt the lead actor needed improvement.
+A critic from Full Hyderabad wrote, "A good family movie, despite a rather clichéd overall theme".

+Box office

 The film had houseful shows in Hyderabad and Secunderabad.
 However, the screening of the film in Nalgonda district was stopped following protests by Muslims.
 The film was a box office success, and Deepak earned the name Sampangi Deepak.
 The film was remade in Hindi by Krishna as Ishq Hai Tumse (2004).

-A critic from Full Hyderabad wrote that "A good family movie, despite a rather clichéd overall theme".